Establishing Boone and Blowing Rock’s Gateway Greenway

 Trail Facility Designs

 Much of the tourism-dependent communities in Western North Carolina share a number of common features.
-The scenery, history, and outdoor recreational opportunities in this region draw in many a first-time visitor, while these same attributes – and more – turn these first-time visits into frequent family traditions.
+The scenery, history, and outdoor recreational opportunities in this region draw in many first-time visitors, while these same attributes – and more – turn these first-time visits into frequent family traditions.

 A few communities in the region stand out from the pack for their blend of attractive quality-of-life assets.
 Blowing Rock and Boone are two such places.
 Like their NC mountain town brethren, each offers bountiful opportunities for outdoor recreation, but they also boast an eclectic mix of culture, arts, and city amenities.
 Tourists and long-time residents alike seamlessly blend together in these thriving mountain communities.